LexiFi/dead_code_analyzer/README.md

 The tool assumes that .mli files are compiled with -keep-locs and .ml files with -bin-annot.
-Exported values are collected by reading .cmi or .cmt files (depending on the existence of an explicit .mli interfaces).
+Exported values are collected by reading .cmi or .cmt files (depending on the existence of an explicit .mli interface).
 References to such values are collected by reading typed trees from .cmt files

 ## Requirements

-- OCaml >=4.03.0
+- Currently tested and working on OCaml 4.03.0+trunk

 ## Install and Use